File names and linter ignores¶

 By default, files are named using the pattern {prefix}_{source}_l{line}__{unique}_{suffix}, where:

-{prefix}is set viadoccmd --temporary-file-name-prefix(defaultdoccmd){source}is the sanitized source filename (dots and dashes replaced with underscores){line}is the line number of the code block{unique}is a short unique identifier{suffix}is the file extension (inferred from the language, or set viadoccmd --temporary-file-extension)
+{prefix}is set viadoccmd --temporary-file-name-prefix(defaultdoccmd){source}is the sanitized source filename (dots and dashes replaced with underscores, lower-cased){line}is the line number of the code block{unique}is a short unique identifier{suffix}is the file extension (inferred from the language, or set viadoccmd --temporary-file-extension)

 You can customize the file name format using the doccmd --temporary-file-name-template option.